 The weather can change quickly in autumn.
 While it can be warm, with temperatures in the mid-20s°C / mid-70s°F, they can also drop as the season progresses to around 3°C / 37°F with the possibility of snowfall.

-Get more tips in the Prague Packing List for backpacking Europe.
+Get more tips in the Prague Packing List.

 The German capital is a beautiful, vibrant city known for fashion, design, music, and art.
 The city experiences a temperate continental climate and receives all four seasons with warm summers, cold winters, and moderate rainfall.